 ALTERING A PHOTO CHANGES THE COPYRIGHT – Including your brand’s logo on a photo you found online to watermark it does not give you legal right to use it as your own.
 Cropping or otherwise altering it doesn’t change the status of the copyright either.
 It still remains the property of the creator and to use it without written consent is unlawful.

-IF YOUR WEB DESIGNER, GRAPHIC DESIGNER, OR COPYWRITER UPLOADED THE PHOTO, YOUR BUSINESS IS NOT LIABLE- Even if you pay a third party to design your advertising content or have an employee who innocently grabs a photo from the internet to use in your print ad, blog post, or digital sign (link to Adpro page), your company is ultimately responsible for the copyright infringement.
+IF YOUR WEB DESIGNER, GRAPHIC DESIGNER, OR COPYWRITER UPLOADED THE PHOTO, YOUR BUSINESS IS NOT LIABLE- Even if you pay a third party to design your advertising content or have an employee who innocently grabs a photo from the internet to use in your print ad, blog post, or digital sign, your company is ultimately responsible for the copyright infringement.
 Make sure you know where your images are sourced from.